rahulrama/brimserver/README.md

 ----

 Server side: Type rspec into the commandline and this will run the tests.
 Below is an example of one of these tests:
-Client side: Type npm run start for the unit tests and npm run protractor for the feature tests.
+Client side: Type npm run test for the unit tests and npm run protractor for the feature tests.

 LICENCE
 -------